 How to Store Raw Duck Heads For Dogs

 Raw duck heads can be refrigerated up to 4 days.
 After that, they’ll have to go into the freezer.
-I invested into a freezer chest that holds Wally’s raw dog food only.

 Where to Buy Raw Duck Heads For Dogs